elastisys/ck8s-cluster/README.md

 *Note:* if using a new workspace set execution mode to local by `export TF_TOKEN=xxx` (should be located in ~/.terraformrc) and run `bash set-execution-mode.sh`.

+*Note:* For citycloud we are not responsible for creating the infrastructure, they will provides us with VMs, loadbalancer, etc., though we do have access to the infrastructure (so far the infrastructure for Getinge).
+After getting the VMs we must first manually create the `infra.json` file and then continue with the ansible playbook below to install docker and add some files.

 When terraform is done, you need to create a JSON file with the details of the infrastructure: